 During the MPEG-2 standardization phase it was found impossible to develop one generic scalable coding scheme capable to suit all of the diverse applications requirements envisaged.
-While some applications are constrained to low implementation complexity, others call for very high coding efficiency.
-As a consequence, MPEG-2 has standardized three scalable coding schemes: SNR (quality) Scalability, Spatial Scalability and Temporal Scalability 4 - each of them targeted to assist applications with particular requirements.
-The scalability tools provide algorithmic extensions to the non-scalable scheme defined in the MAIN profile.
-It is possible to combine different scalability tools into a hybrid coding scheme, i.e., interoperability between services with different spatial resolutions and frame rates can be supported by means of combining the Spatial Scalability and the Temporal Scalability tool into a hybrid layered coding scheme.
-Interoperability between HDTV and SDTV services can be provided along with a certain resilience to channel errors by combining the Spatial Scalability extensions with the SNR Scalability tool [26].
+While some applications are constricted to low implementation complexity, others call for very high coding efficiency.
+As a consequence MPEG-2 has standardized three scalable coding schemes: SNR (quality) scalability, spatial scalability, and temporal scalability-each of them targeted to assist applications with particular requirements.
+The scalability tools provide algorithmic extensions to the nonscalable scheme defined in the MAIN profile.
+It is possible to combine different scalability tools into a hybrid coding scheme, i.e., interoperability between services with different spatial resolutions and frame rates can be supported by means of combining the spatial scalability and the temporal scalability tool into a hybrid layered coding scheme.
+Interoperability between HDTV and SDTV services can be provided along with a certain resilience to channel errors by combining the spatial scalability extensions with the SNR scalability tool [26].
 The MPEG-2 syntax supports up to three different scalable layers.